aubundy/notes/Jr to Sr Developer/performance.md

 The Summary tab gives us a circle chart showing the time to load scripts, run scripts (parse and compile), render content, and paint content.

 The Bottom-Up tab lets us sort and filter our scripts to find the longest ones.

+Limit render-blocking code by analyzing your code using the devtools.
+Consider adding a performance budget to your JS code.

+We want fast time to first paints and fast time to interactive.

+## Code Splitting

+Since HTTP/2 increases network request speeds, we no longer need to ship only one JS file.
+The main limiter is now processing the JS after it is downloaded.
+Since users don't need the entire webpage/webapp code all at the same time, we can split up the code and deliver as needed.
+This will reduce the amount of work during execution.

+We want to ship a minimally functional page, and as more resources arrive, we can lazy load the rest in the background.